mriphysics/ihMT_steadystate/README.md

 A paper describing the theory and experiments implemented in this repo is currently under review and links will be posted as soon as it is published.
 A related abstract was presented at [ISMRM 2019 (#427)](https://cds.ismrm.org/protected/19MPresentations/abstracts/0427.html)

-**This code is distributed under the GNU General Public License v3 (see the included LICENSE.txt).
+**This code is distributed under the GNU General Public License v3 (see the included [LICENSE](LICENSE.txt)).
 Please cite our work appropriately if you use it and link any extensions back to this repo**

+This code has been tested using Matlab R2018b.
+Please get in touch to report any bugs.

 Shaihan Malik, King's College London, June 2019.
 [@shaihanmalik](https://twitter.com/shaihanmalik)